 Learn More About Family Therapy Program at Northpoint Washington

 Our family therapy program is here to support you and your loved ones on the road to recovery.
-Participate in sessions in our peaceful center.
+Participate in sessions in our peaceful center in Edmonds, WA.
 Learn about the coping skills and strategies that can promote lasting recovery and healthy relationships between loved ones.

 At Northpoint Washington, family therapy is just one of the interventions we offer.
 Our inpatient treatment programs are tailored to each client’s needs.
 We offer individual counseling and group therapy as well to give those who come to us for support the best chance of success and making a lasting recovery.
-Addiction can impact your whole family, which is why addiction treatment needs to.
-Contact Northpoint Washington at 425.437.3298 or reach out to us online to learn more.
+Addiction can impact your whole family, which is why addiction treatment needs to address everyone involved.
+Contact Northpoint Washington at 425.437.3298 or reach out to us online to get started.